Brick by brick, we're rebuilding more young lives.

 1

-Accessibility and inclusivity are two main barriers for young people participating in our activities.
+Accessibility and inclusivity are major barriers for young people accessing our support.

 2